AguaClara/Textbook/Flocculation/Floc_Model_Solution.rst

  **There are two conceptual questions for you to answer at the end of the section.** Read through and focus on understanding the concepts before you try to answer the questions.

-Coagulant distribution in a reactor
+Coagulant Distribution in a Reactor
 -----------------------------------

 The flocculation model accounts for loss of coagulant nanoparticles to the reactor walls.
 The loss of coagulant nanoparticles is assumed to scale with the area of the flocculator walls divided by the total area of clay and flocculator walls.
 This loss is significant for low turbidity and small scale flocculators, such as the 1 liter per second flocculator AguaClara recently designed.